ahnpj/soc-analyst-portfolio/README.md

-# 🛡️ SOC Analyst Portfolio
+# Cybersecurity & IT Operations Portfolio

-Welcome to the part of my GitHub where I’m learning to think and work like a SOC analyst.
-This isn’t a polished “final product” space—it's where I break things apart, follow strange log trails, make mistakes, fix them, and slowly build real investigative intuition.
+Welcome to the part of my GitHub where I’m teaching myself how to work across cybersecurity and IT operations.
+Nothing here is meant to look perfect.
+It’s basically where I learn by doing — breaking things, fixing them, chasing weird logs, and slowly figuring out how real investigations and day-to-day IT work actually feel.

-This repository is basically my running log of learning how to work like a SOC analyst.
-Everything here is hands-on: real logs, real analysis, real mistakes, and real improvements.
-I’m using this space to train myself to slow down, follow the evidence, and understand not just what happened in an environment, but why it happened.
+This repo is my running record of that process.
+I’m practicing everything from SIEM searches and log analysis to scripting, network traffic reviews, and basic system administration tasks.
+Some labs go smoothly, some definitely don’t, but that’s the whole point — I want to understand how things really behave, not just how they’re “supposed” to work.

-**You’ll notice the labs are numbered.
-That’s on purpose.**
+You’ll notice the labs are numbered.
+That’s intentional.

-The numbering isn’t random or just the order I uploaded them.
-It’s the order I intended to learn things.
-Lab01 starts with the simplest investigations—clean, controlled situations that helped me get comfortable with SIEM searches, event IDs, and basic log patterns.
-As the numbers go up, the scenarios get heavier: more noise, more steps, more pivot points, more things that can be interpreted incorrectly if you’re not paying attention.

-In other words, the further you go down the list, the more you’re seeing me handle multi-stage activity, stack different log sources together, build timelines, and write stronger investigation workflows.
-The sequence is the learning path.
+They follow the order I wanted to learn things:

+Early labs = fundamentals

+Later labs = more noise, more steps, more pivot points, more places to get things wrong

+As the numbers go up, the investigations start to feel more real: multi-stage activity, correlating different log sources, piecing timelines together, tuning searches, checking assumptions, and actually explaining what happened instead of just guessing.

 ---

 ## What’s Inside

-<h3>Labs → (labs/)</h3> Hands-on labs where I dig into SIEM data, practice log analysis, and build investigation workflows.
-Each lab is me working through an investigation from the ground up.
-I walk through the setup, the odd behavior that caught my attention, the questions I asked, what I thought was happening, where I was wrong, what I found, and how I validated it.
-Some are simple, some are messy, and some required a lot of backtracking—but they all build on each other.
+<h3>Labs → (labs/)</h3> Hands-on labs covering cybersecurity, IT ops, scripting, and investigation-style problem solving.
+Each one walks through what I saw, what I thought it meant, what actually happened, and how I figured it out.
+Some are quick.
+Some took forever.
+All of them taught me something.
+<br/><br/>

 Currently includes:
-<br/><br/>

 <details>
 <summary><b>SIEM</b></summary>